stealthsoftwareinc/safrn/doc/wiki/design/crypto/mapreduce.md

 3. Run batched unbounded fan-in or to compute $`[v_i] = \textrm{OR}_{k=1}^{i} [w_k]`$ from $`[d_i]`$.
 Then in an additional `Reduce` step, generate a list with $`\ell`$ copies of each $`[v_i]`$.
 4. Run batched multiplication to compute all products $`[z_i][v_j]`$.
 Then set $`[s_i] = [y_i] - [z_i]`$ and $`[b_{i,j}] = [z_i]\cdot[v_j] + [s_i]`$ in a `Reduce` step.

-*Note: It's unclear how much coding overhead is introduced by chaining together a bunch of distinct `Reduce` steps.
-We may determine that when the `Reduce` work can be executed by e.g. a simple for loop, we do not need to formally instantiate a `Reduce object.
-This is a coding-level detail to be determined later.*

 #### PSO compare step

 The compare step follows the Map-Reduce paradigm.
-In the two vertical case, as discussed [here](../theory#SQL-join-semantics), we only need to determine how to extract adjacent entries with matching keys from different verticals.
+In the two vertical case, as discussed [here](/doc/wiki/design/theory.md#SQL-join-semantics), we only need to determine how to extract adjacent entries with matching keys from different verticals.

 The result can consist of some function on the payload columns (for now, one column or a product of two columns), or it can consist of a masked row which is equal to $`\bot`$ except on included rows, or both.